Swap the tango and Torrontés for incredible icescapes and wildlife encounters on an Antarctica cruise from Argentina.

 If you're doing a cruise to see the incredible polar wildlife, then the best time to go really depends on the animals you’d like to see.
 February to March offers the best whale sightings of the year, December is prime time to see seal pups (particularly on the Falkland and South Georgia islands), and November to early December is when you can watch the impressive courting rituals of penguins and seabirds.

 Intrepid is committed to making travel widely accessible, regardless of ability or disability.
 That’s why we do our best to help as many people see the world as possible, regardless of any physical or mental limitations they might have.

 Unfortunately there is no wheelchair access on our polar vessels.
 Some ships have lifts but these may not access all decks on the ship.
 There are often stairways, and passengers need to be mobile enough to keep themselves steady and be able to get around reasonably without being assisted.
 We can help you to further clarify whether the trip you’re interest in is right for you.

-However, we’re always happy to talk to travellers with disabilities and see if we can help guide them towards the most suitable itinerary for their needs and where possible, make reasonable adjustments to our itineraries.
+However, we’re always happy to talk to travelers with disabilities and see if we can help guide them towards the most suitable itinerary for their needs and where possible, make reasonable adjustments to our itineraries.

-Argentina has some of the most progressive rights in the world for the LGBTQIA+ community and is generally a welcoming destination for LGBTQIA+ travellers.
-In 2010, the country became the first Latin American nation to legalise same-sex marriage and Buenos Aires hosts one of the largest annual Pride parades in South America.
+Argentina has some of the most progressive rights in the world for the LGBTQIA+ community and is generally a welcoming destination for LGBTQIA+ travelers.
+In 2010, the country became the first Latin American nation to legalize same-sex marriage and Buenos Aires hosts one of the largest annual Pride parades in South America.
 The capital city of Buenos Aires has a thriving queer scene with many LGBTQIA+ friendly hotels, B&Bs, bars and nightclubs.
 That said, some places are less tolerant, particularly smaller towns in more remote parts of the country, so it's best to use discretion when in doubt.

 See Antarctica from the sky